famoussounton/British_Airways_Review/README.md

-British Airways Review - Tableau Visualizations
+# British Airways Reviews Dashboard

+## Overview
-This project showcases my data visualization skills using Tableau.
-I analyzed customer reviews and ratings for British Airways to uncover insights into passenger satisfaction and areas for improvement.
-This README provides an overview of the project, including the purpose, visualizations, and how to view the dashboard.
+This project demonstrates my data visualization skills using Tableau.
+By analyzing customer reviews of British Airways, I created an interactive and insightful dashboard that highlights key metrics and trends to enhance decision-making and provide a better understanding of customer sentiments.

-Project Overview

-The goal of this project was to analyze and visualize customer reviews for British Airways.
-Using Tableau, I developed an interactive dashboard to explore trends, identify key satisfaction metrics, and provide actionable insights for decision-making.

-Key Features
+## Features

-Interactive Visualizations: Dynamic charts and graphs for better storytelling.

-Customer Insights: Analysis of ratings, sentiment, and review trends.

-User-Friendly Dashboard: Intuitive layout to explore data with ease.
+- **Interactive Dashboard:** Explore customer review data with filters and drill-down capabilities.
+- **Key Metrics:** Analyze overall satisfaction, common themes, and areas of improvement.
+- **Visual Insights:** Gain insights from bar charts, pie charts, and trend lines.

-Tools Used
+## Tools Used

-Tableau: For data visualization and dashboard creation.
+- **Tableau:** For creating and publishing the dashboard.